matthieuSolente/email-generators/README.md

 # Email dedicated generators

-A list of generators dedicated to email coding
+A list of free generators dedicated to email coding

 ## AI